 3- How often you surf:

 Unfortunately, surfing is not like riding a bike!
 If you haven't surfed in a few months you're going to be a bit rusty on your feet!
 So you have to choose your next board with this in mind.
-For example, if you know you won't be able to surf regularly it's probably not a good idea to ditch the foamie for a shortboard, take a smaller step instead so its more forgiving when you come back to it.
-Also, paddle fitness can massively drop with time out the water, so if you're not surfing regularly choose a board that is easy to paddle into waves.
+For example, if you know you won't be able to surf regularly it's probably not a good idea to ditch the foamie for a shortboard, take a smaller step instead so it's more forgiving when you come back to it.
+Also, paddle fitness can massively drop with time out of the water, so if you're not surfing regularly choose a board that is easy to paddle into waves.

 4- Size of waves you surf

-5- if in doubt try it out
+5- If in doubt try it out

 Pretty self-explanatory really, but the more boards you can try out the better!
 It will help you understand your ability and give you a taste of the different steps that are available to you.
-Here at Surfboards UK Ltd, we have over 15 demo boards available in different sizes for you to try out.
-Come down to surf shop and our team can point you in the right direction and help find 'The right board for you.'
+Here at Surfboards UK Ltd, we have over 20 demo boards available in different sizes for you to try out.
+Come down to the surf shop and our team can point you in the right direction and help find 'The right board for you.'